 How we can help

-If you are getting ground down trying to manage sickness absences, Citation can help ease your burden.
-We have been helping businesses like yours get the balancing act right for more than 20 years, and we can do the same for you too.
+If you are getting ground down with managing sickness absences, Citation can help ease your burden.
+Our HR consultants have been helping businesses like yours get the balancing act right for more than 20 years, and we can do the same for you too.

 Whether it’s helping you put policies in place, tackle difficult conversations with your employees, or guide you through a fair disciplinary process, we’re here to take the stress out of sickness absences.